Resampling-based multi-resolution false discovery exceedance control: Introduction

-The method of \citt{hemerik2019permutation} can also be used for resampling-based FDX control, although it is not directly built for it.
+The method of \citt{hemerik2019permutation} and \citt{andreella2023permutation} can also be used for resampling-based FDX control, although it is not optimized for it, as explained above.
 This procedure provides FDP bounds that are simultaneous over multiple rejection thresholds.
 By choosing the most lenient threshold for which the FDP bound is still below $\gamma$, we can obtain FDX control.
-We will show that the novel method proposed in this paper is more suitable for FDX control in terms of power, user-friendliness and ease of reporting results.
-Finally, the permutation-based method of \citt{vesely2023permutation} also provides simultaneous FDP bounds and could in theory also be used for FDX control.
-This method is comparable to \citt{hemerik2019permutation} power-wise but has lower power when the signals in the data are strong but few.
-In that situation, however, the new method excells, just like maxT and Romano-Wolf.
+Table \ref{tab:overview} provides an overview of previously existing resampling-based procedures that provide confidence on the FDP.